 My father died on January 12, 1966.
 British Airways offered to fly us back to England free of charge and whilst this option might have been seized upon with open arms by a grieving young widow with three hungry mouths to feed, my mother had other ideas.
 The summer of ’66 in Christchurch was warm and sunny, she had made new friends and had no wish to go back to a wintry England and the place that held so many memories of her beloved husband.
 So we stayed.
 She bought a house, enrolled us into schools and got herself a full-time job.

-Aside from this, mine was a happy childhood.
+Despite the sadness of losing my father at an early age , mine was a happy childhood.
 Mum had a few boyfriends, but she was a fiercely independent soul and never re-married.
 We weren’t wealthy by any stretch of the imagination, but we didn’t want for anything.
 She was very much the DIYer, whether it be whipping up clothes for us all on the sewing machine or knocking up built-in furniture for the bedrooms.
 Every summer we’d pack up the Vanguard, tent on the roof rack and explore different places in the South Island.
 I loved it.

 After three years of high school I decided that I’d had enough and left school without any idea of what I was going to do.
 I wandered into a one-year course at the Technical Institute studying Shorthand Typing and Office Machines.
 The office machines are museum pieces now and shorthand was soon to become an outdated skill but there were laughs to be had and I was too busy having fun to worry about mundane things like studying toward a potential career path.